Importing from Vietnam into the UK: Duty Rates and the UK-Vietnam FTA

 Saving from UKVFTA: £52 on this shipment

 At £52 per £600 shipment, the UKVFTA saving is over 8% of the goods value.
-At scale — across multiple shipments per season — the cumulative saving is substantial.
-The same preferential logic applies to clothing imports: a 12% duty rate reduced to near-0% under the UKVFTA on £10,000 of garments saves £1,200 per shipment.
+The same preferential logic applies to clothing imports: a 12% duty rate reduced to near-0% under the UKVFTA on £10,000 of garments saves £1,200 per shipment — and at that consignment value you'll need an EUR.1 certificate, not just an invoice declaration.
 See the full guide to UK import duty calculation for how to compute the full landed cost with and without preference applied.

 Practical Steps for Claiming UKVFTA Preference